seanox/xml-micro-exchange-php/README.md

 PUT and PATCH support XML structures and static values (text), as well as XPath functions that allow dynamic values.

+## Data Query
+Data can be queried in the form of XML structure or substructure if the XPath notation represents an axis.
+If the notation of the query is not an XPath axis, it is interpreted as an XPath function and the request is responded with the result as text.

 ## Data Transformation
 The POST method supports data transformation via XSLT.
 Similar to GET, data can be queried and then transformed with an XSLT template